 Students must write their exam on the day and time scheduled by the University.
 The start time may vary slightly depending on the off-campus exam centre.
 Do not schedule vacations, appointments, etc., during the exam period.

 CDS reserves the right to make changes to the required material list as received by the instructor before the course starts.
 Please refer to the Campus Bookstore website at http://www.campusbookstore.com/Textbooks/SearchEngine/ to obtain the most up-to-date list of required materials for this course before purchasing them.

 There is no required text for this course.
 Moodle contains links to all the required readings for the course.

-You will need access to a computer (any platform) with Python 3.* installed (any version of Python 3.* will do).
+You will need access to a computer (any platform) with Python 3.* installed (the version of Python is very important - there are newer versions of Phython, however, we are using 3.*).
 Python can be downloaded from http://www.python.org/download/.

 To complete the readings, assignments, and course activities, students can expect to spend on average, about 18 - 20 hours per week (120 hours total) on the course.

 OnQ is Queen's online learning platform.
 You'll log into Moodle to access your course.
 All materials related to your course—notes, readings, videos, recordings, discussion forums, assignments, quizzes, groupwork, tutorials, and help—will be on the OnQ site.